When Negotiating a Home Sale –

 So what did he gain?
 Nothing.
 He got what he paid for.
 And in fact, he lost out on some really nice homes because of his greed.

-What so often happens when a buyer makes a cut-throat offer, is the seller digs in his heals and refuses to negotiate at all.
+What so often happens when a buyer makes a cut-throat offer is, the seller digs in his heals and refuses to negotiate at all.
 He either rejects the offer outright, or counter offers $100 below his original price.
-The buyer gained nothing by insulting the seller, and the possibility of negotiating a win/win contract was negated with the presentation of the initial offer.
+The buyer gained nothing by insulting the seller, and the possibility of negotiating a win/win contract was handicapped with the presentation of the initial offer.

 On the other hand, if the buyer and his agent run the comps and can demonstrate that the asking price really is way too high, then it is incumbent on the buyer’s agent to prepare a list of comps that he can provide the listing agent to support the lower offer.
 At least that gives legitimacy to the lower amount – not just another buyer wanting a ‘steal of a deal’ at the expense of the seller.

-Frankly, there are also times when a seller refuses to accept reality, and insists on setting a price higher than market.
-In that case, as a listing agent, I’d welcome another professional’s comps that support the current market price… and in this case I’ll work with my seller to recognize the true market value of his property.
+Frankly, there are a few times when a seller refuses to accept reality, and insists on setting a price higher than market value.
+In that case, as a listing agent, I’d welcome another professional’s comps that support the buyer’s offer… and in this case I’ll work with my seller to reconsider the true market value of his property.